Amicht/pok-a-choose/README.md

   2. Select a specie.
   1. Select a pokemon.

- - The API data fatched from https://pokeapi.co/ .
+ - The API data fetched from https://pokeapi.co/ .
  - This project forked from https://github.com/YaakovHatam/exercise-08-pokemon.